OleHalvor/ChatFilterAddon/README.md

 1. Install this addon like you would any other
 2. Create a new chat window named "LFM".
-The name of the chat window is important and needs to be EXACTLY "LFM", as the addon always looks for a windows named "LFM".
+The name of the chat window is important and needs to be EXACTLY "LFM", as the addon always looks for a windows named LFM.
 3. Join "world, LookingForMore" etc in a hidden chat window
 4. Enjoy a cleaner channel without spam for dungeons you can't join :)